Ellie Foreman Philosophy and Politics (BA Social Sciences)

 The workload was much harder, which at first was quite daunting but after the first few weeks I began to really enjoy the challenge.

 Studying abroad is a great opportunity to experience two different academic systems.
 It’s also exciting studying with students from so many different cultures and backgrounds.
-I did a multiculturalism module in a class of students from 12 different countries, which was really interesting.
+I did a multiculturalism unit in a class of students from 12 different countries, which was really interesting.

-Altogether, I think an Erasmus exchange is an incredible experience and one hundred percent worth doing.
+An Erasmus exchange is an incredible experience and one hundred percent worth doing.
 I would love to do it again, and it’s inspired me to consider doing a masters degree abroad.